gekkoin/gekkoin-tokens/README.md

 function `finishMinting` - finishes minting.
 The function has `hasMintPermission`, `canMint` modifiers.
 After the function was called it's impossible to mint any new tokens

-As far as Gekkoin EUR Token is stable coin, minting is unlimited.
+As far as Gekkoin Europe Token is utility coin, minting is unlimited.
 Modifier `canMint` and function `finishMinting`  were removed from original OpenZeppelin implementation (parameter mintingFinished and event MintFinished as well).

 ### Access control
-The Gekkoin EUR Token contract is Ownable contract.
+The Gekkoin Europe Token contract is Ownable contract.
 These functions can be only called by owner: `transferOwnership`, `mint`.

 Function renounceOwnership was removed from original OpenZeppelin implementation (with OwnershipRenounced event).